 - Cut back on alcohol, or stop drinking it altogether.

-- Make sure you eat regularly (low blood sugar can cause palpitations).
+- Make sure you eat regularly (low blood sugar can cause heart palpitations).

 - Drink plenty of fluids.